 - a) the Executive Committee;

 - b) the General Meeting;

+- c) the General Secretariat

-- c) the Auditors.
+- d) the Auditors.

 The Executive Committee

 6.2 Executive Committee membership

 The Executive Committee is comprised of eight members, each from a different country, appointed as follows:

 - a) four members elected at a Regular General Meeting; - b) four members appointed by the founding Collective Members EL and WLA-, (two each).